sailfishos/docs.sailfishos.org/Develop/Apps/README.md

 ### Qt 5

-Qt 5 is the latest major version of Qt.
-It enables developers to develop applications with intuitive user interfaces for multiple targets, faster than ever before.
+Sailfish OS apps are based on Qt 5, which enables developers to develop applications with intuitive user interfaces for multiple targets, faster than ever before.
 Qt 5 makes it easier to address the latest UI paradigm shifts that touch screens and tablets require.
-More info about Qt 5 can be found from [Qt Project’s website](http://doc.qt.io/qt-5).
+More info about Qt can be found from [Qt Project’s website](http://doc.qt.io/qt-5).

 ### Qt Quick2